matthiasn/meins/docs/source/concepts.rst

 .. image:: ./images/20181219_1046_search.png

-In theory, you would also be able to do a full-text search, but that is currently broken, see [issue #17](https://github.com/matthiasn/meins/issues/17).
+In theory, you would also be able to do a full-text search, but that is currently broken, see `issue #17 <https://github.com/matthiasn/meins/issues/17>`.
 Help is much appreciated.

 Below briefing and entry timeline view, there is the **dashboard**.
 One way I think of it is a **banner ad for information about myself** that, insofar as if I choose the right information, it helps me improve something in my life.
 What information you choose is entirely up to you, and showing even seemingly random data source can be interesting, and useful to spot connections.